wilburc/wilburc.github.io/_portfolio/ankishare.md

 - The **value** of the product lies in two main areas:
   1. Saves time spent communicating between students and sending decks
   2. Makes a *vast* wealth of resources available
-- The **user’s environment** is a combination of iPad and laptop — decks have to be imported via the desktop app, so Ankishare will be a web-application.
+- The **user’s environment** is a combination of iPad and laptop — decks have to be imported via the desktop app, so AnkiShare will be a web-application.
 - **Anki Decks** are numerous and diverse in both content and format

 ## Design